Joint replacement surgery in diabetic patients: What needs to be considered?

 Preliminary examinations:

-- Cardiological examination: Diabetes patients often have hidden heart problems, which is why an examination is necessary.
+- Cardiological assessment: Diabetes patients often have hidden heart problems, therefore an examination is necessary.

-- Vascular status: Doppler sonography to assess blood flow.
+- Vascular status: Doppler sonography for assessing blood flow.

 - Bone density measurement: To prevent prosthesis loosening, bone quality should be evaluated.

 Weight management: A high BMI increases the risk of complications.
-Before surgery, a weight reduction program should be considered if necessary.
+Before surgery, a weight reduction program should be considered if appropriate.

 The operation: Special considerations for diabetes patients